Last updated: 09-15-2014

-Right: Seismic upgrade of a former railroad car facility in Spokane, WA included horizontal metal strapping on long expanses of masonry.
+(Left) A chimney with deteriorated mortar joints suffered vibration damage when an earthquake struck near Washington, D.C.; (Right) Seismic upgrade of a former railroad car facility in Spokane, WA included horizontal metal strapping on long expanses of masonry.
 The rehabilitation project received historic tax credits.

-Courtesy of National Park Service.
+Photos courtesy of National Park Service.

-Right: This historic 1966 drive-in restaurant was completely inundated by floodwaters in Cedar Rapids, Iowa in 2008 and is currently undergoing rehabilitation.
+(Left) A roadside record of flooding from Hurricane Irene along the Ausable River in Ausable Forks, New York; (Right) This historic 1966 drive-in restaurant was completely inundated by floodwaters in Cedar Rapids, Iowa in 2008 and is currently undergoing rehabilitation.
 Recovering from a disaster can take years.

-Courtesy of National Park Service.
+Photos ourtesy of National Park Service.

 Operational measures can also prevent flooding.
 In Montpelier, Vermont, after winter river ice started to thaw and break into chunks, it formed an ice dam under a bridge downstream and caused extensive water backup and flooding in the historic downtown.
 To prevent future recurrences, every winter, the city now stations a crane with a wrecking ball next to the bridge to break up the ice if another ice dam begins to form.